JiaoZhang-Amanda/CS-interview/Algorithm/Algorithm Q.md

 ```
 ### A*
 A graph traversal and path search algorithm, which is often used in computer science due to its completeness, optimality, and optimal efficiency.
 One major practical drawback is its O(b^d) space complexity, as it stores all generated nodes in memory.

+### Union Find
+A union-find algorithm is an algorithm that performs two useful operations on such a data structure:

+* Find: Determine which subset a particular element is in.
+This can be used for determining if two elements are in the same subset.
+* Union: Join two subsets into a single subset.

+Union-Find Algorithm can be used to check whether an undirected graph contains cycle or not.